nshanbhag2003/flight-delay-analysis/README.md

 ---

-## Important Notes about the Datasets
+## Important Notes About the Datasets

 The original raw dataset and cleaned dataset are very large and exceed GitHub’s file size limits.
 Therefore, only the first **10,000 rows** of each dataset are included in this repository, under the folder `Data`: